nsm120/monkeylearn/blogpost/monkeydo.md

 <br>

 For a bit of background, the `monkeylearn` package hooks into the [MonkeyLearn API](https://monkeylearn.com/api/), which uses natural language processing techniques to take a text input and hands back a vector of outputs (keyword extractions or classifications) along with metadata such as their confidence in relevance of the classification.
-There are a set of built-in "modules" (e.g., retail classifier, profanity extractor) but users can also create their own "custom" modules [^1] by supplying their own labeled training data.
+There are a set of built-in "modules" (e.g., retail classifier, profanity extractor) but users can also create their own "custom" modules[^1] by supplying their own labeled training data.

+The monkeylearn R package serves as a friendly interface to that API, allowing users to process data using the built-in modules (it doesn't yet support creating and training of custom modules).
+In the rOpenSci tradition it's peer-reviewed and was contributed via the [onboarding process](https://github.com/ropensci/onboarding/issues/45).

 I began using the package to attach classifications to around 70,000 texts.
 I soon discovered a major stumbling block: I could not send texts to the MonkeyLearn API in batches.
 This wasn't because the `monkeylearn_classify()` and `monkeylearn_extract()` functions themselves didn't accept multiple inputs.
 Instead, it was because they didn't explicitly *relate* inputs to outputs.
 This became a problem because inputs and outputs are not 1:1; if I send a vector of three texts for classification, my output dataframe might be 10 rows long.
-However, there was no way to know whether the first two or the first four output rows, for example, belonged to the first input text.
+However, there was no user-friendly way to know for sure[^2] whether the first two or the first four output rows, for example, belonged to the first input text.

 Here's an example of what I mean.